htukazwork-max/growth-marketing-task/research/sources.md

 ### 5. André Topini
 Link: https://www.linkedin.com/in/andretopini/
-Why relevant: Works on founder-led go-to-market content engines for B2B SaaS, with focus on turning content into measurable pipeline.
+Why relevant: Works on founder-led go-to-market content engines for B2B SaaS, with a focus on turning content into a measurable pipeline.
 ### 6. Peter Henry
 Link: https://www.linkedin.com/in/peter-henry-/
 Why relevant: B2B SaaS content strategist and LinkedIn ghostwriter for founders, focused on messaging, positioning, and founder-led growth.

 ### 7. Nathan Roy
 Link: https://www.linkedin.com/in/nathanmroy/
-Why relevant: Builds founder-led content engines for B2B SaaS, with focus on inbound leads and LinkedIn-driven growth.
+Why relevant: Builds founder-led content engines for B2B SaaS, with a focus on inbound leads and LinkedIn-driven growth.

 ### 8. Issy Riley
 Link: https://www.linkedin.com/in/issy-riley-23a7822a0/